Canto IV Literary Map of Exeter & Devon connection: Exmoor; William Wordsworth / Coleridge, R. D. Blackmoore

 - Riddle 27

-When walking through this royal forest
+When rambling through this royal forest

 be wary of its king –